How do we smartly restart mobility after the intelligent lockdown?

 This was an inspiring virtual meeting and for me personally an interesting introduction to the Connekt network.

 INFO has been part of the Connekt network since January 2020, because we think it’s important to keep our knowledge up to date and to be aware of the latest developments in the market.
 Connekt is the independent network for smart, sustainable, and social mobility.
 With over 500 partners worldwide, they devise and realize tangible solutions for a sustainable and economically better world.

-Want to know more about our mobility cases or about my insights from the brainstorm?
-Please contact me via email@example.com, I would love to help you out.
+Want to know more about our mobility cases or about my insights from the brainstorming?
+Please contact me via firstname.lastname@example.org, I would love to help you out.

 The best stories about innovation?

 Please leave your name and email below